franceswalker@thefoodinto

 Histamines are a type of Amine found in Foods

-Technically, amines refer to a GROUP of different chemical structures based on the structure of ammonia.
-These amines can be in the environment (thick of chloramines in swimming pools that are chlorinated) or in some medications (think of melatonin or probiotics) and also in foods.
+These amines can be in the environment (think of chloramines in swimming pools that are chlorinated) or in some medications (such as melatonin or ALL probiotics) and also in foods.

 Most foods containing amines will contain a combination of different amines.

-The main amines found in foods are (based on the number of amino acids in their structure), according to the CSIRO (2):
+The main amines found in foods are (based on the number of amino acids in their structure), according to the CSIRO (1):

 While it does not really matter, use of the word 'histamine' instead of 'amine' does tend to create confusion.